 Nowadays, we are bombarded with the constant and overwhelming pressure to achieve an unrealistic body image.
 We see it all the time, most often in advertisements and magazines which push its audience to virtually hating their own unique body types.
 That being said, it is hardly surprising to find that eating disorders are becoming one of the fastest growing behavioral conditions in the world today.

 It must be stated here that eating disorders are serious health conditions.
 Not only do they have long-lasting consequences for patients, they can also be incredibly life-threatening especially if left untreated.
-That is why it is vital that people suffering from these conditions seek help as soon as possible.
+That is why it is vital that people suffering from these conditions seek alternative treatments for eating disorders s soon as possible.

 Like with most behavioral conditions, these disorders are often caused by a myriad of different factors coming together.
 For instance, as far as we know, there are physiological, psychological, and social factors which all play a part in the formation of these conditions.
 As such, patients must undergo a treatment plan which can comprehensively address the different aspects of the disease itself.